top of page

 3. Contribute to Chronic Diseases:

-• High intake of refined carbohydrates is associated with obesity, type 2 diabetes, heart disease, and metabolic syndrome.
+• High intake of refined carbohydrates is associated with obesity, type 2 diabetes, and heart disease.

 4. Less Satiating: